Chase Performance Business Checking Review 2023

 Business CDs

-Chase Business Certificates of Deposit (CD) earn fixed interest rates on Federal Deposit Insurance Corporation (FDIC)-insured deposits for an opening deposit of $1,000 and no monthly fee.
-Terms range from 31 days to 10 years.
+Chase Business Certificates of Deposit earn fixed interest rates on Federal Deposit Insurance Corp.
+(FDIC)-insured deposits for an opening deposit of $1,000 and no monthly fee.
+Terms range between 31 days to 10 years.
 You can access interest rates by choosing longer terms or depositing higher balances.
 If your CD is linked to a Chase business checking account, you can earn higher relationship rates.

 Lending & Retirement Services